Read the latest issue of Bay & Delta Yachtsman

 28 – Singlehanded Sailing Society Race, Round the Rocks, you can visit www.sfbaysss.org for more information about the race and participation.

-Chartered Events • USS Potomac Cruises, from Oakland’s Jack London Square.
-Even though the historical ship has started scheduled once again, you can charter the ship for your own private events.
-For more info on how you can charter this classic and historic presidential yacht, visit www.usspotomac.org and start planning your cruise into history.
+Chartered Events • USS Potomac Cruises, From Oakland’s Jack London Square.
+Special event cruises and private charters.
+For more info on how you can charter this classic and historic presidential yacht, visit www. usspotomac.org and start planning your cruise into history.

 Now in Sept • NYBA Seattle Boats Afloat Show.
 After producing four seasons of the Spring Boats Afloat Show, the Northwest Yacht Brokers Association has decided to discontinue the Spring Boats Afloat Show.
 See you in September!